Daventry International Rail Freight Terminal

 Daventry International Rail Freight Terminal (DIRFT) is a rail-road intermodal freight terminal with an associated warehousing estate in Northamptonshire, England.
 The facility is located at the junctions between the M1 motorway, A5 and A428 roads, 4 mi east of Rugby and 6 mi north of Daventry; it has a rail connection from the Northampton loop of the West Coast Main Line.

 The original development of approximately 120 ha was built during the 1990s. of which only DIRFT South (DIRFT Railport) had a direct rail connection.
-An extension, often referred to as DIRFTII, of about 54 ha received planning permission in 2005, and is designed to have all facilities rail connected – the first occupier of DIRFT2 was Tesco, whose distribution centre reached completion in late 2011.
+An extension, often referred to as DIRFT II, of about 54 ha received planning permission in 2005, and is designed to have all facilities rail connected.
+The first occupier of DIRFT II was Tesco, whose distribution centre reached completion in late 2011.

-A second extension DIRFTIII, also rail connected, is now underway.

 History

 DIRFT

 Daventry International Rail Freight Terminal is part of a land development project undertaken by Severn Trent Water on a 174 ha site near Crick in Northamptonshire.
-The location, at junction 18 of the M1 motorway in close proximity to the A5, A14 and M6 roads had been identified as early as 1978 as a "motorway orientated growth point".
+The location, at junction 18 of the M1 motorway in close proximity to the A5, A14 and M6 roads had been identified as early as 1978 as a "motorway-orientated growth point".
 The ground area of the original DIRFT development is divided into three sections: DIRFT Central 16 ha, DIRFT East 53 ha, and DIRFT South 55 ha by the A5 and A428 roads.

-The site first became operational on 27 May 1997, and was officially opened in November 1997 by Anne, Princess Royal, at inception the facility included a 475000 sqft warehouse operated for road haulage operator Eddie Stobart Logistics.
+The site first became operational on 27 May 1997, and was officially opened in November 1997 by Anne, Princess Royal, at inception the facility included a 475000 sqft warehouse operated for road haulage operator Eddie Stobart.
 The rail connected terminal was operated by Tibbett and Britten; construction of a 210000 sqft rail connected warehouse was started in 1998, a second 24600 m2 facility was constructed in 2000.

 DIRFT was one of the earliest post-Channel Tunnel road-rail intermodal terminals – the site includes rail connected terminals and traditional warehousing was designed to act as a regional node for rail freight flows to and from the Port of Felixstowe and the Channel Tunnel, it forms part of the UK network of the Trans-European Combined Transport network.